-- Never leave children in a vehicle with the key in the ignition switch (or with the ignition in the Accessory or Run position, for vehicles equipped with Keyless Enter-N-Go).
+- Never leave children unattended in a vehicle, and do not leave the key in the ignition switch (or leave the ignition of a vehicle equipped with Keyless Enter-N-GoTM in the ACC or ON/Run position).
 Occupants, particularly unattended children, can become entrapped by the power sunroof while operating the power sunroof switch.
 Such entrapment may result in serious injury or death. - In a collision, there is a greater risk of being thrown from a vehicle with an open sunroof.
 You could also be seriously injured or killed.
-Always fasten your seat belt properly and make sure all passengers are also properly secured.

-• Do not allow small children to operate the sunroof.
+Always fasten your seat belt properly and make sure all passengers are also properly secured. - Do not allow small children to operate the sunroof.
 Never allow your fingers, other body parts, or any object, to project through the sunroof opening.
 Injury may result.

-Opening Sunroof - Express Mode
+Opening Sunroof - Express

-Press the switch rearward and release it and the sunroof will open automatically from any position.
-The sunroof will open fully and stop automatically.
+Press the switch rearward and release it within one-half second.
+The sunroof and sunshade will open automatically from any position.
+The sunroof and sunshade will open fully and stop automatically.
 This is called "Express Open".
-During "Express Open" operation, any movement of the sunroof switch will stop the sunroof.
+During Express Open operation, any movement of the sunroof switch will stop the sunroof.